Michaelc136/StratuxHUDcustom/readme.md

 ### First Boot

+Please execute the following commands in the terminal window.
+Text that appears in `this font` should be typed exactly, or indicate the exact menu option to be selected.

 1. Flash the latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) to an SD card.
 Raspbian Lite is a smaller download and excludes software not used by this project.
 2. Plug in a keyboard and a monitor
    1. _OPTIONAL:_ Directly plugging an ethernet cable to the Pi from a router (or other device with an internet connection) will make the setup faster.
 You may also skip adding your home network to the WiFi settings.
 3. Plug in the power to the Pi.
 4. Login to the command line:
    1. If you are using a GUI version of Raspbian: Press ctrl+alt+f1 to quit from the GUI to the desktop
    2. If you are using the "Lite" (command line only version), login with the username `pi` and password `raspberry`
 5. `sudo raspi-config`
 6. `Boot Options` -> `Desktop / CLI` -> `Console Autologin`
 7. `Advanced Options` -> `Expand Filesystem`